 The client lived with and financially supported his girlfriend who was out of work and unable to find a job.
 When the client advised his girlfriend that he could no longer support her financially and she had to find another place to live, she filed a request for a temporary restraining order in which she accused him of rape.

-Through the course of investigation, however, the attorney proved that the girlfriend never reported the alleged rape, never called the police, never sought medical attention, and was angry at our client.
+Through the course of investigation, however, and during the OSC hearing, attorney Pflaum proved to the court that the girlfriend never reported the alleged rape, never called the police, never sought medical attention, and was angry at our client for terminating their romantic relationship.

-The attorney also relied on the testimony of the girlfriend’s son who confirmed that his mother never appeared to have been physically harmed, and that the client had long been a warm, caring and supportive person.
+The attorney also relied on the testimony of the girlfriend’s son who confirmed that his mother never appeared to have been physically harmed, that our client was kind, caring and had long history of supporting the petitioner.

 2. ACCUSATION OF PHYSICAL ATTACK